 - Leicester Riders Basketball Club - The Leicester Riders are the oldest professional club in British Basketball and founder members of the National Basketball League (NBL) in 1972 and the British Basketball League (BBL) in 1987.

 - Leicestershire County Cricket Club - the one day team, the Leicestershire Foxes, have become a leading Twenty20 side, winning the Cup three times.

-At the University of Leicester they two Sports Centres both with a pool, sauna, steam room, spa pool and extensive other indoor and outdoor facilities.
+At the University of Leicester they have two Sports Centres both with a pool, sauna, steam room, spa pool and other extensive indoor and outdoor facilities.
 They also have a variety of sports clubs students can sign up too and make new friends whilst staying in shape.
 There is the famous Varsity games each year between the two universities as well.